 Medicare Part A & B Enrollment: If you are over age 65, you will be eligible for Medicare Part A and B upon retirement, you may apply for Medicare Part A and B by visiting the Social Security Administration (SSA) website or office nearest to you.
 SSA will require that both you and your employer complete a form, therefore, please notify the Office of Human Resources in advance, so that we may provide you with the completed employer portion.
 Once you have received your Medicare Part B cards, please forward a copy to our office.
 If you elect to enroll in retiree health benefits, upon retirement, Medicare will become your primary and cover 80% of your health expenses.
-Retirees will automatically be enrolled in the new NYC Medicare Advantage Plus Plan and cover 20% of your health expenses.

-Medicare Part B Premium Reimbursement: You will also receive reimbursement of your standard Medicare Part B premium payments, which are automatically deducted from your pension check.
+Medicare Part B Premium Reimbursement: You may also receive reimbursement of your standard Medicare Part B premium payments, which are automatically deducted from your pension check.
 If you have to pay Income Related Monthly Adjustment Amount (IRMAA), which is determined by Medicare, you may receive reimbursement.
 Any premiums paid above the standard amount should be submitted using the IRMAA application for TIAA members, or IRMAA application for TRS/NYCERS members.

 For PSC CUNY members: Welfare Fund Benefits: PSC CUNY will provide supplemental benefits coverage, which includes prescription coverage that is comparable to Medicare Part D; therefore, you will not be required to enroll in Medicare Part D. Please complete the PSC CUNY Retiree form, SilverScript application and return it to the Office of Human Resources along with your Medicare Part A and B cards.
 Please submit a separate SilverScript application with the respective Medicare cards if you are enrolling your spouse.